-Now when I mention kale chips people either get excited or they say they don’t like them.
-Truly there are many different recipes for kale chips and thus difference in flavor.
+When I mention kale chips people either get excited or they say they don’t like them.
+There are many different recipes for kale chips and thus difference in flavor.
 This recipe happens to be my fav, it’s simple and cheaper than the recipes that call for things like cashews or red peppers (to make that nacho taste).

 What is the best kale for kale chips?

 Whether you’re a gardener or buy kale from the store you might have noticed that there are many varieties of kale out there to choose from.

 In my experience, some kale varieties surpass others for flavor absorption and crunch.